zyzek/Finite-Automata-Toy/README.md

 Call demo() for a whirlwind tour of most of the major features.

-Be aware that this was written first in Python 3 and then converted rather hackily down to 2.7.
-There may be some unexpected breakage.

 To-Do
 =====

-* Convert back to Python 3
 * Merge DFAs and NFAs
 * Better, more modular graphics
 * Interactive binary graph operations